wmde/wikidata-wikibase-architecture/systems/Query/05-Building_Block_View.md

 ### Data Loader

 The Data Loader currently currently exists in 2 different flavours, which are used in difference deployments.
-Only 1 of the choices for munging / RDF conversaion is needed per deployment.
+Only 1 of the choices for munging / RDF conversation is needed per deployment.

 ![](./diagrams/05-02-backend-loader.drawio.svg)